Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ![](images/mysqlpw.png)

-- `mysql -u root -p` to log in to mysql and typing the password
+- Now you can type `mysql -u root -p` in the terminal to log in to mysql and then typing the password

 - After gaining access into the MYSQL server further information can be gathered by typing the following commands